tmtk75/tmtk75.github.io/_posts/2012-07-03-indentation_with_jackson_in_spring_using_annotation_configuration.md

 ---
 layout: post
-title: Indentation with Jackson in Spring using annotation configuration
+title: Indentation with Jackson in springframework using annotation configuration
 creation-date: 2012-07-03 10:47:20
 ---
+ObjectMapper of jackson has a feature to make indent when deserializing as JSON.
+Here is a way to use it on springframework.

     @Configuration
     public class ObjectMapperConfiguration {